harrand/psyc/README.md

 ## Types <a name="types"></a>
 Psy is a statically-typed and strongly-typed language.
 This means that:
-- The type of all variables are known at compile-time.
+- The type of all variables are known by the compiler at compile-time.
 - Typing rules are strict.
 Unlike languages such as C, implicit conversions are disabled by default - you must explicitly opt-into this.
   	- This means for example that a `u32` is not implicitly convertible to a `s64` or even a `s32`.